 The Broadmoor Police Protection District's website provides basic contact information, meeting notices, agendas, and minutes, and a community events calendar.
 No District budget or audit information is posted.
 Including budget and audit information on the BPPD's website would increase public access to important financial data and enhance District transparency.
-This addition to the website should be seriously considered by the District.
+The District should upgrade its website accordingly.
+The District should calculate the District's appropriations or spending limit.
+The District should prepare audits in a more timely manner.